FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 WHAT DOES THE LITERATURE SAY ABOUT THE BENEFITS OF BLACK CUMIN?

-1. Thymoquinone : The main bioactive ingredient in black cumin oil is thymoquinone, which is a powerful antioxidant and anti-inflammatory compound.
+1. Thymoquinone: The main bioactive ingredient in black cumin oil is thymoquinone, which is a powerful antioxidant and anti-inflammatory compound.
 (1)

-Side effects and caution:
+Side effects and precautions:

 Warnings:

-If you want more information about black cumin, you can read the literature listed below !!!
+If you want more information about black cumin, you can read the literature listed below!!!

 Literature: